exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials: Performance and Scalability

-Performance comparisons for the Ce-Co-B and Fe-Co-Zr systems reveal similar strong scaling: for Ce-Co-B, total workflow time dropped from 2112 to 50 minutes on GPUs (4 to 256 nodes), and 2091 to 118 minutes on CPUs (4 to 128 nodes) .
-For the more demanding Fe-Co-Zr system, wall-clock time decreased from 2768 to 63 minutes as GPU node counts were increased from 4 to 256, and from 3018 to 155 minutes as CPU node counts change from 4 to 128.
-The parallel efficiency typically remaining at above 80\% across the tested range.
+Performance comparisons for the Ce-Co-B and Fe-Co-Zr systems on NERSC's Perlmutter supercomputer reveal similar strong scaling: for Ce-Co-B, total workflow time dropped from 2112 to 50 minutes on GPUs (4 to 256 nodes), and 2091 to 118 minutes on CPUs (4 to 128 nodes).
+For Ce-Co-B and Fe-Co-Zr benchmarks, we start from 4 nodes rather than the conventional single-node baseline due to practical time constraints.
+A single-node run would require approximately 2.5–3 days to complete the full workflow for these computationally demanding systems.
+Such extended runtime are impractical for systematic benchmarking studies and exceed typical time limits on shared HPC resources.
+By using 4 nodes as our baseline, we maintain reasonable benchmark completion times while still demonstrating strong scaling behavior across two orders of magnitude in node count.
+The near-ideal $1/N$ scaling observed from 4 to 256 nodes strongly suggests that this scaling behavior would extend to lower node counts, though at the cost of prohibitively long wall-clock times for practical use.
+The parallel efficiency typically remains at above 80\% across the tested range.
 The highly modular design managed by Parsl ensures that each job (whether a ML inference, structure relaxation, or post-processing stage) is distributed, tracked, and aggregated without significant idle time or manual intervention.
 Dynamic resource allocation and robust fault tolerance further maximize throughput and utilization, particularly in shared supercomputing environments with variable queueing latency and hardware availability.

-These results directly demonstrate that exa-AMD achieves almost optimal scaling and efficient throughput across diverse computational environments.
+These results directly demonstrate that exa-AMD achieves almost optimal scaling and efficient throughput across the CPU and GPU machines we tested on.
 This enables million-structure ML screening in under an hour and ab initio relaxation of thousands of candidates within a day on modern clusters.

-To provide deeper insight into exa-AMD’s resource utilization, we further analyzed the time distribution among major phases in the workflow using Na-B-C as an example.
-As illustrated in Fig.~\ref{fig:NaBC-breakdown}, the vast majority of the total wall-clock time is consumed by VASP calculations (97.6 \%).
-Structure generation and selection, the CGCNN machine learning inference, and selection/filtering steps together require under 3\% combined.
+To examine the time distribution of different phases of the exaAMD workflow, we analyzed the Na-B-C system as a representative case (Fig.~\ref{fig:NaBC-breakdown}).
+First principles calculations performed with VASP dominate the total execution time, representing about 90.5\% on 16 nodes.
+The remaining time is divided among structure generation, CGCNN inference for formation energy prediction, and structure selection.
+The structure selection phase is parallelized only with shared memory and therefore runs on a single node, which limits its scalability relative to the other stages.
+Nevertheless, even at large scales this phase remains a minor contributor to the total execution time, confirming that the overall cost is governed primarily by the ab initio calculations.